Skip to main content

 E – Elevate the injured limb about 8 inches above the heart

-When to see a doctor
+When to see a doctor for your sprain or strain

-Visit the doctor if your child:
+Visit the doctor if you:

 • Can’t move the joint